MTG/Jingju-Scores-Analysis/Jingju-Tones-Analysis/README.md

 For the use of the functions in the `jingju_tones_analysis.py`, a detailed description of each of them is available in their respective docstrings.

 ## Reference
-The Jingju Scores Analysis code is openly available for free use.
+The **Jingju Tones Analysis** code is openly available for free use.
 If you use this code for a published work, please cite the following publication:

 - Caro Repetto, Rafael (2018) *The musical dimension of Chinese traditional theatre: An analysis from computer aided musicology*.
 PhD thesis, Universitat Pompeu Fabra, Barcelona, Spain.